nirewen/discord-netflix/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 # Errors
-If Discord is not opened, or, for some reason, the RPC Client couldn't connect to it, an error will show in the app.
-It disappears in 15 seconds.<br>
+If Discord is not opened or the RPC client couldn't connect to Discord, an error will show in the app.
+It disappears in 15 seconds.
-Even if Discord is not opened, you can still use the app as a normal Netflix wrapper.
+Even if Discord is not opened, this app can still function normally as a Netflix wrapper.

 # Things you should know
-The app has support for most of the avatars available in Netflix, and shows in the Rich Presence (see previews).
+The app has support for most of the avatars available in Netflix and shows in the Rich Presence (see previews).

 # Planned
-Netflix Party support so you and your friends can watch anything together (and show in the Rich Presence, obviously)
+Support for [Netflix Party](https://www.netflixparty.com/) so you and your friends can watch anything together with Rich Presence support.

 # Previews

-Idle: <br>
+Idle:
 ![Browsing](https://nirewen.s-ul.eu/i7XVpo6t.png)

-Watching a Show: <br>
+Watching a Show:
 ![Watching](https://img.hexaplexsoftware.ga/saved/VRBYhv2q.png)

-Watching a Movie: <br>
+Watching a Movie:
 ![Watching](https://img.hexaplexsoftware.ga/saved/r2vii1T7.png)

 # Tutorials

-`PT-BR`<br>
+`PT-BR`
 [![](https://i.ytimg.com/vi/8AYBykvOKzo/0.jpg)](https://www.youtube.com/watch?v=8AYBykvOKzo)<br>
 Credits: Maicon Alves (Maik`#8097`)